Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Discussion

-\textbf{H-M3: BatchNorm and skip connections raise the equilibrium \fnthresh\ in ResNets.} ResNet-20's substantially higher \fnthresh\ (5.867 vs 1.052 for MLP-5 on MNIST) suggests that architectural constraints beyond activation choice govern the equilibrium.
-BatchNorm normalises feature activations at intermediate layers, preventing the feature norm from decaying freely; skip connections create additional pathways that maintain feature scale.
-Together, these may raise the minimum \featnorm\ achievable under the MSE loss while preserving the ETF structure. \emph{Testable prediction}: removing BatchNorm from ResNet-20 while retaining skip connections (or vice versa) should shift \fnthresh\ toward the MLP-5 value, identifying which structural element is the primary contributor.
+\textbf{H-M3: BatchNorm~\citep{ioffe2015batch} and skip connections~\citep{he2016deep} raise the equilibrium \fnthresh\ in ResNets.} ResNet-20's much higher \fnthresh\ (5.867 vs.\ 1.052 for MLP-5 on MNIST) suggests architectural constraints beyond activation shape the equilibrium.
+Complementing the over-parameterisation interpretation in Section~\ref{sec:whatdet}, BatchNorm (which normalises intermediate activations) and skip connections (which maintain feature scale) are the structural features through which the extra capacity could sustain a higher feature norm at collapse while preserving the ETF structure. \emph{Testable prediction}: removing BatchNorm from ResNet-20 while retaining skip connections (or vice versa) should shift \fnthresh\ toward the MLP-5 value, identifying which structural element is the primary contributor.

-\textbf{H-M4: \fnthresh\ is the fixed point of the MSE + weight-decay gradient flow.} Under MSE loss with weight decay, the gradient of the loss with respect to features drives \featnorm\ toward a fixed point determined by the balance between the MSE alignment force and the weight-decay shrinkage force.
-Our intervention experiment (Section~VI-C) provides direct evidence for this: after rescaling \featnorm\ to $0.3\times$ or $3.0\times$ its natural value, the network self-corrects to the same \fnthresh\ in both directions, confirming \fnthresh\ is an attractor of the gradient flow. \emph{Open question}: whether the fixed point value is derivable in closed form from the loss landscape and Jacobian of the feature map, and whether this would yield a prediction for \fnthresh\ as a function of width and depth.
+\textbf{H-M4: \fnthresh\ is the fixed point of the MSE + weight-decay gradient flow}, set by the balance between the MSE alignment force and the weight-decay shrinkage force.
+The intervention experiment (Section~\ref{sec:intervention}) supports this directly. \emph{Open question}: whether the fixed point is derivable in closed form from the loss landscape and feature-map Jacobian, yielding \fnthresh\ as a function of width and depth.